-- language of position Where? in relation to one or two things e.g. next to, between; relative to the viewer, e.g. in front of, behind - distance How far away?
-Length and area, e.g. near, in the middle - direction - Which way?
-Moving around, e.g. up/down, forwards/backwards, left, right - changed orientation Which way up (or round)?
-Upside down, back to front, tipped over, this way up - composing fitting together 2D and 3D shapes, using interrelationships between properties e.g. with jigsaw puzzle pieces, pattern blocks, nesting containers and construction. - movement and rotation e.g. turning, sliding or flipping a shape or jigsaw puzzle piece to fit or match - symmetry recognition in 2D and 3D, reflecting, pattern making, block-building - perspective-taking appearance from different viewpoints - visibility (what can be seen, e.g. hidden or partially visible) - size and distance (how things far away look smaller) - o position (where objects are in relation to each other, e.g. things behind each other appear to overlap) - appearance (e.g. how circles can look like ovals from certain viewpoints) - scaling zooming in and out, e.g. small-world play and map-making - navigation e.g. way finding and routes
+- Language of position - Where? in relation to one or two things e.g. next to, between; relative to the viewer, e.g. in front of, behind. - Distance How far away?
+Length and area, e.g. near, in the middle. - Direction Which way?
+Moving around, e.g. up/down, forwards/ backwards, left, right. - Changed orientation Which way up (or round)?
+Upside down, back to front, tipped over, this way up. - Composing fitting together 2D and 3D shapes, using interrelationships between properties e.g. with jigsaw puzzle pieces. pattern blocks, nesting containers and construction. - Movement and rotation e.g. turning, sliding or flipping a shape or jigsaw puzzle piece to fit or match. - Symmetry recognition in 2D and 3D, reflecting, pattern making, block-building. - Perspective-taking appearance from different viewpoints. - Visibility (what can be seen, e.g. hidden or partially visible). - Size and distance (how things far away look smaller). - Position (where objects are in relation to each other, e.g. things behind each other appear to overlap). - Appearance (e.g. how circles can look like ovals from certain viewpoints). - Scaling zooming in and out, e.g. small-world play (toy farms, dolls houses, toy train tracks) and map-making. - Navigation e.g. way finding and routes.